Solv-eze: Automated Placement of Explicit Water Molecules Using 3D-RISM: Introduction

+However, 3D-RISM only provides water density distributions, which must be processed to place water molecules.
+Placevent is an iterative method that uses local maxima in the water density distribution to place waters \cite{sindhikara_placevent:_2012}.
+GAsol also identifies hydration sites from the water density distribution, but then uses a genetic algorithm to optimize the water network.\cite{fusaniOptimalWaterNetworks2018} Laplacian mapping (LM) is a third method that uses the curvature of the water density distribution to identify hydration sites.\cite{case2023ambertools,giambasu2019predicting}

-Here we present Solv-eze, an automated method for placing water molecules around biomolecular solutes based on 3D-RISM solvent density distributions.
-Our approach identifies regions of elevated water oxygen density from 3D-RISM calculations and systematically places water molecules at appropriate positions, providing initial configurations that better approximate equilibrium solvation.
+Here we present Solv-eze, an automated tool for placing water molecules around biomolecular solutes based on 3D-RISM solvent density distributions processed by LM, Placevent or GAsol.
+Using a physics-based approach, our method systematically places water molecules at appropriate positions, providing initial configurations that better approximate equilibrium solvation.
 Unlike GCMC or hybrid MC/MD methods, our approach requires no extended sampling.
 The generation of water distributions takes several minutes for the solvation of typical proteins.
-The method is fully automated and will be released as an update to AmberTools 26\cite{case2023ambertools}, making it accessible to researchers preparing biomolecular simulations.
-The approach was validated against 84 protein-ligand systems, which contained bridging waters in the crystallographic structure.\cite{lu2007analysis}
+The method is fully automated and will be released as an update to AmberTools 26, making it accessible to researchers preparing biomolecular simulations\cite{case2023ambertools}.
+The approach was validated against 93 protein-ligand systems, which contained bridging waters in the crystallographic structure.\cite{lu2007analysis}

 The remainder of this paper is organized as follows.
-Section 2 provides an overview of the Solv-eze workflow and its use within standard simulation setup.
+Section 2 provides an overview of the Solv-eze workflow, water placement methods, and their use within standard simulation setup.
 Section 3 describes the validation methodology.
-Section 4 presents the results, including the effects of the metatwist threshold, energy minimization, and computational cost.
+Section 4 presents the results, including the effects of the LM threshold, energy minimization, and computational cost.
 We conclude by summarizing the key advantages of Solv-eze water placement for establishing physically meaningful initial solvation configurations.